Image of Dr Andrew Powell

 Andrew secured a lectureship at Liverpool John Moores University and joined the UK glycoarrays consortium steering committee and supervised postdoctoral researchers at the University of Liverpool for an EPSRC consortium project led by the University of Manchester.
 He then continued collaborations with PDRAs at UoL, Dundee and Diamond Light source developing protein expression and glycoarray cellular assay methodology, analysing single chain Fv antibody interactions using ELISAs and investigating the specificity of interactions, ternary complex formation and neuron collapse activity for the Slit-Robo/heparan sulfate signalling system (using ELISAs, size exclusion chromatography, synchrotron radiation circular dichroism and ex vivo neuron collapse microscopy assays).

-At LJMU, Andrew has assessed different methods for small scale heparan sulfate purification/quantification/analysis from complex patient plasma samples (with Oxford University in Vietnam, Imperial College London and M.I.T) and a cell line, stimulating development of fluorescent reversed phase-HPLC analysis of heparan sulfate disaccharide composition with Keele University and initial feasibility studies of direct detection of heparin/heparan sulfate in blood/serum.
+At LJMU, Andrew has assessed different methods for small scale heparan sulfate purification/quantification/analysis from complex patient plasma samples (with Oxford University in Vietnam, Imperial College London and M.I.T) and cell lines, stimulating development of fluorescent reversed phase-HPLC analysis of heparan sulfate disaccharide composition with Keele University and initial feasibility studies of direct detection of heparin/heparan sulfate in blood/serum.
 He has also investigated assays to study regulation of cellular cytokine response and bacterial adhesion, using Q-PCR transcript or ELISA protein expression analysis and bacteria adhesion plate reader assays and flow cytometry, as well as cytokine interactions using homogeneous plate reader or thermostability interaction assays.
-For these he acquired funding for masters or PhD students, research assistants and himself through the Rosetrees Trust, BBSRC IBCarb NIBB, HEI and Biochemical Society.
+For these he acquired funding for masters or PhD students, research assistants and himself through the Rosetrees Trust, BBSRC IBCarb NIBB and Biochemical Society, as well as internal schemes.
+Recently, he has been involved in characterising cleavage of phenolic-glucuronides using NMR, joining a multi-site collaboration and analysis of extracellular vesicles surface molecules using flow cytometry and plate reader assays.

 TEACHING & TRAINING